robarvelo/test/tutorial.md

 *git checkout -b **NAME NEW BRANCH** = copied the master branch into a new branch, so any change made isnt going to affect the master branch
 *git checkout master = change back to master branch *git checkout **name branch** = change branches
+*git merge master = want to add the advances on branch master into branch new